IgG4 Nephropathy

 Structure

-The kidneys are two bean-shaped organs located on either side of the spine.
+The are two bean-shaped organs located on either side of the spine.
 They filter waste products from the blood and regulate fluid and electrolyte balance.

 Blood Supply